 EIM in action

-- EIM experts are involved in the relevant European Commission and EU Agency for Railways (ERA) committees when drafting and defining the parameters needed for the route compatibility.
+- EIM’s experts are involved in the relevant groups and committees of the European Commission and EU Agency for Railways (ERA) regarding the definition of the parameters that are needed for the route compatibility and drafting of the related documents.

-- EIM will follow-up the application of the 4th Railway Package, notably the implementation of Articles 21 and 23;
+- EIM will continue to follow-up the application of the 4th Railway Package, notably the implementation of Articles 21 and 23.